cookpete/react-player/README.md

 See [`jsFiddle` example](https://jsfiddle.net/krkcvx9s/)

-#### Adding your own players
+#### Adding custom players

-If you have your own player, that is compatible with ReactPlayer's internal architecture, you can use it like this:
+If you have your own player that is compatible with ReactPlayer’s internal architecture, you can add it using `addCustomPlayer`:

 ```javascript
 import YourOwnPlayer from './somewhere';
 ReactPlayer.addCustomPlayer(YourOwnPlayer);
 ```

-Or you can clear all additional players:
+Use `removeCustomPlayers` to clear all custom players:

 ```javascript
 ReactPlayer.removeCustomPlayers();